lucasmello/invoice-parser/README.md

 # Invoice Parser

 Parse credit card invoices and generate some metrics from it.
-Currently, it only works with Sicredi invoices (not fully supported yet).
+Currently, it only works with Sicredi invoices.

-## This project is in ALPHA state, so it's not usable at the moment.
+For now, it exposes an endpoint `/upload` that uploads the invoice, parse the expenses and returns a json version of the expenses.

 ## Tools